c-mege/phpweathermap-history/README.md

 Based on an initial idea from jwhitaker on [cacti forums](https://forums.cacti.net/viewtopic.php?t=40310), this script create an history of php weathermap maps.

-It parses all the maps in a source directory, archive them, and creates a web page galery showing them with dated links, and can also animate them.
+It parses all the images generated maps in a source directory, archive them, and creates a web page galery showing them with dated links, and can also animate them.

 ## Installation